Sitecore/jss/docs/data/routes/docs/nextjs/graphql/component/en.md

 The Next.js sample app provides support for [component-level data fetching](/docs/nextjs/data-fetching/component-level-data-fetching), which enables executing GraphQL queries at the component level.

-> NOTE: If you follow the `Code First` developer workflow, you can execute GraphQL component-level queries only in `Connected Mode`.
-They are not supported in [`Disconnected Mode`](/docs/techniques/working-disconnected/disconnected-overview).
+> NOTE: If you follow the Code First developer workflow, you can execute GraphQL component-level queries only in Connected Mode.
+They are not supported in [Disconnected Mode](/docs/techniques/working-disconnected/disconnected-overview).

-Next.js sample app provides an easy way to manage both local and remote data with GraphQL, fetch, cache application data.

-For this purpose we are using the [apollo-client](https://www.apollographql.com/docs/react/) library.
-Our `GraphQLClientFactory` is responsible for creation of [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient) instance.
+The Next.js sample app utilizes the [apollo-client](https://www.apollographql.com/docs/react/) library to failitate fetching, caching, and managing local and remote data with GraphQL.
+The `GraphQLClientFactory` is responsible for initializing a new [ApolloClient](https://www.apollographql.com/docs/react/api/core/ApolloClient) instance.

 In the code, we want to have strong types connected to GraphQL types defined in the Sitecore GraphQL Edge endpoint.
 To achieve this we are using [GraphQL Introspection](/docs/nextjs/graphql/introspection/).

-You can use `${SITECORE_API_HOST}/sitecore/api/graph/edge/ui?sc_apikey=${SITECORE_API_KEY}` endpoint if you want to:
-* Find all supported graphql types.
-You can find all types you need to import in your component file. `graphql-let` provides the same types in corresponding `.graphq.d.ts` files.
+The sample app provides a GraphiQL interface for exploring the schema and testing queries.
+By deafult, the interface can accessed using `${SITECORE_API_HOST}/sitecore/api/graph/edge/ui?sc_apikey=${SITECORE_API_KEY}`.
+This interface is helpful if you need to determine what graphQL types can be used by your components.
+Note that `graphql-let` provides the same information about types in corresponding `.graphq.d.ts` files.
-* Write and test new query.
-* Debug existing query.

 This walkthrough utilizes the sample apps's [GraphQL-ConnectedDemo](https://github.com/Sitecore/jss/blob/master/samples/nextjs/src/components/graphql/GraphQL-ConnectedDemo.tsx) component.